 Release Communications and Stakeholder Engagement

-As part of the overall management of releases, the Release Manager will ensure that the correct communications are sent to all impacted stakeholders to ensure effective, clear and consistent understanding of the release, impacts and progress is maintained.
+As part of the overall management of releases, the MHHS Release Manager, with input from the Central Parties Release Managers, as appropriate, will ensure that the correct communications are sent to all impacted stakeholders to ensure effective, clear and consistent understanding of the release, impacts and progress is maintained.

 In the case of a Major Release, the Release Manager may create a specific Release Communications Plan for a release detailing the stakeholders, types, purpose and frequency of communications.
 The Communications Plan may include the following;